kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 ## Performance Test
-A code snippet from [TensorFlow's official guide page](https://www.tensorflow.org/guide/gpu) verified the usability of GPUs
+A code snippet from [TensorFlow's official guide page](https://www.tensorflow.org/guide/gpu) verified the usability of
+GPUs:

 ```python
 import tensorflow as tf
 print("Num GPUs Available: ", len(tf.config.experimental.list_physical_devices('GPU')))
 ```

-and the console output the number of GPUs available.
+and the console output the number of GPUs available:

 ```
 Num GPUs Available:  1
 ```

-Another code snippet convinced you that your GPUs really performed computations
+Another code snippet convinced you that your GPUs performed computations as expected:

 ```python
 import tensorflow as tf